the-artinet-project/artinet-sdk/README.md

 -   Quick-Agents v0 does not support streaming, push notifications or state transition history (these capabilities are on the project roadmap).
 -   Larger deployments can take significant time to deploy which may cause `fullDeployment` to timeout.
 In such cases wait to see if the listing has been added to your account before trying to deploy again.
 -   Quick-Agent logic is public, therefore the artinet project is not liable for any sensitive material held within a deployment.
--   v0.0.5c of the artinet platform will enable search by registrationId/agentId.
+-   Only availble with version 0.5.3 of the SDK.

 Sign-up at [artinet.io](https://artinet.io/) to deploy your Quick-Agent today!